ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-6-3.md

-Chapter 5: Communicating with Impact: The Role of Feedback in Communication
+The Role of Feedback in Communication
 ===========================================================================

 Feedback is a crucial component of effective communication.
 In this chapter, we will explore the role of feedback in communication and how it can be used to improve performance and enhance outcomes.